-The main region for sparkling red wine is located between Modena and Parma in northern Italy.
-There are four DOC areas in Emilia-Romagna where the Lambrusco is produced.
-In addition, there is another DOC area in Lombardy, where the sparkling wine is also pressed.
+The main region for sparkling red wine is located between Modena and Parma in northern Italy called Emilia-Romagna.
+There are 19 DOC areas in Emilia-Romagna, 2 DOCG and 9 IGPs.

 As a rule, it is permissible in each DOC to produce Lambrusco as frizzante, or spumante and the degrees of sweetness may range from sweet to semi-dry to dry.
 In addition, it is allowed to create a red as well as a rose variant so Rosso and Rosato.